NeuralAditya/EduCentral/replit.md

 - **Development**: Push-based schema updates for rapid iteration
 - **Status**: PostgreSQL database active and operational
 - **Storage Architecture**: Fully migrated from in-memory to persistent database storage
+- **Copyright Integration**: EduCentral branding and copyright notices throughout application
+- **Legal Compliance**: Comprehensive terms of service, privacy policy, and about pages

 The architecture is designed for scalability with clear separation between frontend and backend concerns, while maintaining type safety through shared schemas and strong TypeScript integration throughout the stack.